adamkarnowka/magento2-admin-cache-message/README.md

 ### Installation

-Execute this commands in order to install this extension:
+Execute these commands in order to install this extension:

 `composer require brightlights/admincachemessage`